StariGeri/snippet-manager/README.md

    - Sign up on https://clerk.com/ and create a new project.
 Copy the env variables.
    - Sign up on https://vercel.com/ and create a new project, then create a Vercel Postgres database (storage tab).
 Copy the environment variables.
 3) Generate the database tables with `npm generate` and then migrate the changes with `npm migrate`.
 4) (Optional) Drizzle provides a GUI for watching the database.
-You can run drizzle studio with `npx tsx scripts/seed.ts`
+You can run drizzle studio with `npx drizzle-kit studio`
 5) Run the app with `npm run dev`.
 6) 🎉 Aaaand that is it!
 The app is running on http://localhost:3000